People and Culture of Chiang Mai

 The people of the valleys refer to themselves as the khon muang, and are of mixed origin.
 The first inhabitants were known as the Lawa.
 These people were joined by other groups moving along the trading routes of the river valleys.

-Notable amongst these were the Mon, who originated from the region around Thaton in Burma.
+Notable amongst these were the Mon, who originated from the region around Thaton in Myanmar.
 The Mon founded Haripunchai, a northern offshoot of the Dvaravati civilization that predominated in the Chao Phraya basin from the 6th - 10th centuries.
 By the 13th century, however, the dominant group were ethnic Tai, who had been migrating south into the valleys from at least the 10th century (some theories plausibly suggest the Tai may have been in the area long before this date).
 This group came to be known as the Tai Yuan.

 The second half of the 19th century saw a large influx of overseas Chinese coming up from the South, as well as Haw Chinese coming overland from Yunnan.
 Many of the latter were Muslims who had fled to the hills after the brutal Chinese suppression of the Panthay rebellion in Yunnan in 1873.
 At the same time the hilltribes were also moving south through the uplands.